-- Next whisk in about 3/4 cup cranberry sauce.
-Taste and add more cranberry sauce until the mixture is the desired color and tartness.
-Optional: reserve about 1/3 cup cranberry sauce for creating a swirl pattern on top of the pie.
-To do this, place small dollops around the pie, then carefully drag a knife or chop stick through the cranberry sauce, moving around the pie in concentric circles (see photo in post).
+- Next whisk in about ¾ cup cranberry sauce.
+Optional: reserve about ⅓ cup cranberry sauce to swirl on top of the pie.
+Taste the filling and add more cranberry sauce until the mixture is the desired color and tartness.
+Pour into the pie crust.For the decorative swirl: place small dollops around the pie, then carefully drag a knife or chop stick through the cranberry sauce, moving around the pie in concentric circles (see photos above).

 - Refrigerate the pie for 3 to 4 hours or until fully chilled.
 Once chilled, cover with plastic wrap and keep refrigerated until ready to serve.
 Alternatively, for a firmer, frozen pie, transfer to the freezer for several hours.